 The changing of the seasons won’t end a current flea infestation.
-Stopping flea treatments in cool months is a common cause for reinfestation.
+Stopping flea treatments early when the cool months set in is a common cause of reinfestation.

 How Fleas Overwinter

-No flea stage can survive in near-freezing temperatures for extended periods.
-However, some fleas don’t get subjected to extreme cold.
-Adults can survive on warm-bodied hosts, such as dogs, cats and raccoons.
-Fleas can also live all year long if their host lives in a warmed shelter.
+No flea stage can survive in near-freezing temperatures for extended periods Img 1.
+However, some fleas won’t get subjected to extreme cold.
+Adults can survive on warm-bodied hosts, such as dogs, cats, and raccoons Img 2.
+Fleas can also live year-round if their host lives in a warmed shelter.
 For example, fleas will survive in heated homes, where, consequently, most domestic infestations occur.
-The freeze-protected dens of wild animals can keep immature fleas alive during winter as well.
+The freeze-protected dens of wild animals can also keep immature fleas alive during winter.

 Fleas don’t Hibernate

 Fleas don’t have a true diapause stage.
 They don’t hibernate or go dormant to overwinter.
 Adults can enter a quiescent (inactive) state within their cocoon for up to 5 months, but temperatures below 37.4°F (3°C) kill them.
 Still, pre-emerged adults can survive winters in slightly warmed or insulated structures (e.g. crawl spaces), and then emerge in spring when conditions are better.
-It’s also possible for them to live through short, mild winters outdoors.
+They may also live through short, mild winters outdoors.

 Cold Temperatures Kill Fleas

-Adult fleas die in temperatures below freezing (Fig 2).
+Adult fleas die in temperatures below freezing Fig 2.
 Death occurs within five days at 30.2°F (-1°C).
-Within 24 hours, 20% of emerged adults and 72% of pre-emerged adults are killed in subfreezing temperatures.
+Within 24 hours, 20% of emerged adults and 72% of pre-emerged adults will die.
 They’ll survive longer above freezing (37.4°F), but still ultimately die within 10 days.